Inductively coupled plasma mass spectrometry: Sample introduction

 The first step in analysis is the introduction of the sample.
 This has been achieved in ICP-MS through a variety of means.

 The most common method is the use of analytical nebulizers.
-Nebulizer converts liquids into an aerosol, and that aerosol can then be swept into the plasma to create the ions.
+A nebulizer converts liquids into an aerosol, and that aerosol can then be swept into the plasma to create the ions.
 Nebulizers work best with simple liquid samples (i.e. solutions).
 However, there have been instances of their use with more complex materials like a slurry.
 Many varieties of nebulizers have been coupled to ICP-MS, including pneumatic, cross-flow, Babington, ultrasonic, and desolvating types.
 The aerosol generated is often treated to limit it to only smallest droplets, commonly by means of a Peltier cooled double pass or cyclonic spray chamber.
 Use of autosamplers makes this easier and faster, especially for routine work and large numbers of samples.
 A Desolvating Nebuliser (DSN) may also be used; this uses a long heated capillary, coated with a fluoropolymer membrane, to remove most of the solvent and reduce the load on the plasma.
 Matrix removal introduction systems are sometimes used for samples, such as seawater, where the species of interest are at trace levels, and are surrounded by much more abundant contaminants.

 Laser ablation is another method.
-While being less common in the past, is rapidly becoming popular has been used as a means of sample introduction, thanks to increased ICP-MS scanning speeds.
-In this method, a pulsed UV laser is focused on the sample and creates a plume of ablated material which can be swept into the plasma.
-This allows geochemists to spacially map the isotope composition in cross-sections of rock samples, a tool which is lost if the rock is digested and introduced as a liquid sample.
+Though less common in the past, it has become popular as a means of sample introduction, thanks to increased ICP-MS scanning speeds.
+In this method, a pulsed UV laser is focused on the sample and creates a plume of ablated material, which can be swept into the plasma.
+This allows geochemists to spatially map the isotope composition in cross-sections of rock samples, a tool which is lost if the rock is digested and introduced as a liquid sample.
 Lasers for this task are built to have highly controllable power outputs and uniform radial power distributions, to produce craters which are flat bottomed and of a chosen diameter and depth.

-For both Laser Ablation and Desolvating Nebulisers, a small flow of Nitrogen may also be introduced into the Argon flow.
+For both Laser Ablation and Desolvating Nebulisers, a small flow of nitrogen may also be introduced into the argon flow.
 Nitrogen exists as a dimer, so has more vibrational modes and is more efficient at receiving energy from the RF coil around the torch.

 Other methods of sample introduction are also utilized.
 Electrothermal vaporization (ETV) and in torch vaporization (ITV) use hot surfaces (graphite or metal, generally) to vaporize samples for introduction.
 These can use very small amounts of liquids, solids, or slurries.
 Other methods like vapor generation are also known.